 With 60% of marketers creating at least one piece of content every day, it's becoming increasingly challenging for organizations to effectively organize and manage their growing libraries.
 This detrimental problem has caused a variety of solutions to emerge, ranging from simple file repositories to enterprise-level digital libraries.
 But, with each vendor offering similar-sounding features, it can be difficult to nail-down which solution is right for you.

-Since inception, digital asset management (DAM) and media asset management (MAM) have often been referenced interchangeably.
+Since its inception, digital asset management (DAM) and media asset management (MAM) have often been referenced interchangeably.
 After all, with only a one-word difference between their names, it can be easy to confuse the two.
 But, while their names, and even definitions, are similar, their functionality is tailored to very different markets.

 DAM and MAM Definitions